lynnfaraday/aresmush.com/_root/features/ares-for-coders.md

 ## Ruby

-All Ares code uses a standard high-level language: Ruby.
-Ruby is a lot easier to learn than traditional MUSH softcode.
+All Ares code uses a mainstream high-level language: Ruby.
+Ruby is a lot easier to learn and decipher than traditional MUSH softcode.
 There are a lot more Ruby programmers than softcode programmers, as well as books and references on the subject.

-## Engine
-Ares uses a central engine to handle basic infrastructure, like configuration and connections.
-You probably won't ever have to touch the engine code; it's the backbone that makes Ares work.
+You can get an interactive 15-minute intro to Ruby at [tryruby.org](http://tryruby.org/levels/1/challenges/0).

 ## Plugins

-Unlike in Penn and Tiny, standard functionality is not a part of the engine.
-Every system is implemented as a [Plugin](/plugins).
+Every major system is implemented as a [Plugin](/plugins).
 Here are just a few of the plugins that come with every Ares install:

 * Posing and Pages
 * Rooms and Movement